-These questions are usually asked in that order.
-On reflection, we would probably all regard normal function to be more important than a normal appearance.
+We would probably all regard normal function of a pet to be more important than a normal appearance.
 However, the physical appearance of a pet is still an important factor in decision-making.
 This decision may sometimes be made easier if the pet is otherwise well and if radical surgery offers the potential for a cure, and if without therapy the tumour will likely lead to the pet being put to sleep.

 Wound healing may be delayed or impaired in patients with cancer and a wound infection may be more common.
 This is as a result of the adverse effects that the tumour has on the body, and the effects of the therapy itself.

-If we are using surgery to attempt a cure, we will aim to remove the entire tumour along with a margin of normal tissue, to do all we can to ensure that all the tumour is removed.
-This margin of normal tissue is not exact and is our best guess at how far the tumour has invaded into the adjacent tissue.
+If surgery is being used to attempt a cure, the aim will be to remove the entire tumour along with a margin of normal tissue, to ensure that all the tumour is removed.
+This margin of normal tissue is not exact and is a best guess at how far the tumour has invaded into the adjacent tissue.

-Around the tumour, these margins are normally measured in centimetres, with more invasive tumours having wider margins (e.g. 3cm) than less invasive tumours (e.g. 1cm).
+Around the tumour, these margins are normally measured in centimetres, with more invasive tumours having wider margins (3cm) than less invasive tumours (1cm).
 Below the tumour, these margins are either measured in a similar way, or a natural barrier to tumour invasion is chosen, so that the tumour is removed with this barrier intact, as though removing the tumour in an “envelope” of normal tissue.
 A benign tumour may be removed with very narrow margins.
-In some locations, adequate margins of excision cannot be achieved while still preserving the function of the affected body part and a cure may not be achievable.
+In some locations, adequate margins of excision cannot be achieved while still preserving the function of the affected body part and cure may not be achievable.

 Cytoreductive surgery and palliative surgery procedures will generally remove the tumour with a narrow margin of tissue, as a cure is not anticipated.